 Research

-1. Probing galaxy formation in the cosmic web
+1. Probing galaxy formation and gas in high-redshift cosmic web node

 Galactic winds are the outflowing gas ejected from galaxies.
 They are considered to have a prominent impact on galaxy formation especially in the early Universe.
 However, much has yet to be known regarding the origins and physical properties of these winds.